 Safety evaluations have found the HPV vaccines to be well tolerated.
+During clinical trials conducted before vaccine licensure, involving more than 15,000 male and female participants, the nine-valent HPV vaccine was found to be safe and effective [80].
 Impact-monitoring studies in the United States have demonstrated reductions of genital warts and HPV types contained in the vaccines [85; 86].
 The projected impact of vaccinating girls at 12 years of age is a 20% to 66% reduction in lifetime cervical cancer risk, depending on the effectiveness of the vaccine and the duration of protection.
 Vaccination could also lead to a 21% reduction in low-grade abnormalities on Pap tests over the life of a cohort of vaccinated females.
 A comparison of HPV prevalence data from the vaccine era (2009-2012) and the prevaccine era (2003-2006) found that the prevalence of the HPV types included in the quadrivalent vaccine decreased by 64% (from 11.5% to 4.3%) among girls 14 to 19 years of age [87].
 Considering the modest uptake of this vaccine, the potential impact is significant.
 HPV vaccination has not been associated with earlier initiation of sexual activity or sexual risk behaviors [88].